- About Us

 Mark Henderson, J.D., LL.M. has been a student of Tibetan Lama Tarthang Tulku for many years.
 Once a full-time attorney, Mark made the commitment several years ago to give up his law practice and become a full-time volunteer at the Nyingma Institute.
 Since then, he has helped in many capacities to complete projects such as prayer wheels.
 Mark teaches classes in Beginning and Intermediate Tibetan Language, and also in Nyingma Practices.

 Olivia Hurd, B.F.A, artist and retired publisher, is a long-time student of Tibetan Buddhism who has practiced meditation for more than 30 years.
 She is an active member of the Berkeley Potter’s Guild and a volunteer at both the Nyingma Institute and the Tibetan Aid Project.
-Olivia teaches Nyingma Meditation classes and workshops at the Institute.
+Olivia teaches Nyingma Meditation classes, workshops and retreats at the Institute.

 Hugh Joswick, Ph.D., has been studying at the Nyingma Institute since the mid-1990’s.
 While working full-time outside the Institute, Hugh volunteers many hours a week in various capacities to help the Institute function more effectively and to bring his skill with photography and computer technology to bear on Institute projects.
 Trained as a Philosophy Professor, Hugh is a devoted practitioner of meditation and a continuing student of Nyingma teachings.
 He brings a gentle technique and a skillful style of inquiry to teaching Nyingma Meditation at the Intermediate level.